 Late Arrivals, Early Dismissals and Late Pick Ups

-Parent will call the club director to inform us that the child has arrived or needs to leave early.
+Parent will call (I may not notice texts during the meeting)the club director to inform us that the child has arrived or needs to leave early.
 Before the parent drives away the child’s temperature will be taken prior to entry as well as a visual inspection looking for the symptoms listed above.
 The child will then be turned over to the volunteer who will sign the child in noting time and walk child to the clubroom.
 Picking up early or late will require parent to inform the volunteer of the child’s name, and wait until the volunteer brings them out to parent at the iron gate.
 The volunteer will record the time the child is picked up.
 The parent will not be allowed to walk the child to clubroom or walk beyond the gate to pick up the child, as per current guidelines.

 If Your Child Gets Sick during the Club Meeting